MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/cannot-pull-image-from-acr-to-aks-cluster.md

 1. Compare the two service principals.
 If they don't match, integrate the AKS cluster with the container registry again.

-### Solution 4: Ensure service principal is correct and secret is valid
+### Solution 4: Make sure service principal is correct and secret is valid

 If you pull an image by using an [image pull secret](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/), and that Kubernetes secret was created by using the values of a service principal, make sure that the associated service principal is correct and the secret is still valid.
 Follow these steps: